Light tubes

 • On a gutter

-How to fix the LED rope light?
+How is the LED rope light attached?

 Which protection class should you choose?